65+ Easy Game Day Snack Ideas

 - Decide the guest count.
 How many people are gearing up for a day of football and food?
 This will help you decide how much and what to make.
 You should also consider who is coming, whether it’s a group of adults or more family-friendly with kids.

 - Narrow down the menu.
-With the above in consideration, choose a few different recipes that will satisfy your guests list tastes.
+With the above in consideration, choose a few different recipes that will satisfy your guest’s taste buds.
 Do you need vegetarian, dairy-free, or kid-friendly dishes?

 - Pick recipes with similar cooking methods.
-Overhaul your game day menu with snacks and appetizers with similar cooking methods.
+Overhaul your game day menu with easy game day snacks and appetizers with similar cooking methods.
 This includes oven, air fryer, stovetop, or no-cook recipes.

 - Consider the timing.
 When cooking for a crowd, timing is everything!
 Choose recipes that can be prepared ahead of time, as well as those that can be quickly cooked on the day of.